Best Diet for Greek Tortoise

 Greek Tortoise Nutritional Profile

 Nutrition for Greek Tortoise must account for this species's Small-Medium (5-8 in) frame and naturally calm disposition.
 Across a lifespan of 50-100+ years, dietary consistency directly influences vitality and longevity.
 Greek Tortoise's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Greek Tortoise to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Greek Tortoise to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Greek Tortoise